immcantation/tigger/docs/topics/getMutatedPositions.md

 -------------------

 samples
-:   vector of strings respresenting aligned sequences
+:   vector of strings representing aligned sequences

 germlines
-:   vector of strings respresenting aligned sequences to which `samples` will be compared.
+:   vector of strings representing aligned sequences to which `samples` will be compared.
 If only one string is submitted, it will be used for all `samples`.